zerowanderer/chess-wasm/README.md

-A simple chess game made with Rust and Macroquad implemented in WASM in https://redith1890.github.io/chess-wasm/
+A simple chess game made with Rust and Macroquad implemented in WASM.

 # TODO
 Better UI (log, turns, timer...)